Equivariant orientation of vector bundles over disconnected base spaces: Introduction

 In this paper, we propose a different approach to equivariant orientation theory, where the existence of an orientation of an equivariant bundle is determined through a two-step obstruction theory.
-As a consequence, we are able to make explicit calculations to check whether a given equivariant bundle admits an orientation or not.
+As a consequence, we are able to make explicit calculations to check whether a given equivariant bundle admits an orientation or not, even when its base space is equivariantly disconnected.

 Taking advantage of the classification theory of equivariant vector bundles \cite{TtDClassify} (also see \cite{MayRmkClassify,FolingClassify}), equivariant $\mr{J}$-homomorphism (see \Cref{rmk:genuineJ}), and the recent construction of equivariant Picard spectra \cite{HHKWZ}, we introduce the notion of \emph{homogeneity} of $\mr{G}$-equivariant vector bundles relative to any $\mathbb{E}_\infty^{\mr{G}}$-ring spectrum $\R$ (see \Cref{defn:relhomogeneous}).
 In our work, $\R$-homogeneity is a requirement for an equivariant vector bundle to be $\R$-orientable, hence should be thought of as the first obstruction.
-Our first result is an equivariant generalization of the classical Thom isomorphism theorem where the base space of $\mr{G}$-equivariant vector bundles need not be $\mr{G}$-connected.
+Our first result is an equivariant generalization of the classical Thom isomorphism theorem where base spaces of $\mr{G}$-equivariant vector bundles are allowed to be $\mr{G}$-disconnected. \begin{thm} Let $\mr{G}$ be a finite group and let $\R$ be an $\mathbb{E}_\infty^{\mr{G}}$-ring spectrum.
+Suppose that $\upxi$ is an $\mr{R}$-homogeneous $\mr{G}$-equivariant real vector bundle over a $\mr{G}$-space $\mr{B}$, then the following statements are equivalent: \begin{enumerate} \item The bundle $\upxi$ is $\mr{R}$-orientable. \item There exists an $\mr{R}$-Thom class for some invertible $\R$-module $\cal{I}$. \item There exists a $\mr{G}$-equivariant weak equivalence